jashuari/AWS-Cognito-Authorization-Authentication-MVP/README.md

 First start by creating a asp.net Core Identity account.
 Then sign in.
 Go to manage Roles and create roles.
 After creating roles go to update field where you can assign roles to the user.
-Log out then try to sign in with AWS login form with the same account.
+Log out then sign in with Identity dotnet account, if you login succesfully all your information will migrate to AWS Cognito User Pools.
+After that you can try to sign in with the same account in AWS auth.